joergkrause/mvccore2-outh-server/README.md

 AspNet.Security.OpenIdConnect.Samples
 =====================================

-ASP.NET Core samples demonstrating how to use the [ASP.NET OpenID Connect server](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Server) with MVC or JS apps.
+Based on the ASP.NET Core samples demonstrating how to use the [ASP.NET OpenID Connect server](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Server) with MVC or JS apps.

-Note: the samples hosted on this repository target ASP.NET Core 1.0 RTM ; see [AspNet.Security.OpenIdConnect.Server/samples](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Server/tree/dev/samples) for samples targeting the latest pre-release versions.
+Note: the samples hosted on this repository target ASP.NET Core 2.0, Version  2.0.2 currently

 ## [MVC](./samples/Mvc)